Merck Sharp & Dohme Manufacturing Plant Expansion

 "The expanded facility at Ballydine is Merck's primary bulk manufacturing plant in Europe."

-The expanded facility at Ballydine is Merck's primary bulk manufacturing plant in Europe and represents the single largest capital investment by the company outside the USA.
+The expanded facility at Ballydine is Merck’s primary bulk manufacturing plant in Europe and represents a large capital investment by the company outside the US.

-As the foremost facility of its kind within the European Union, the plant is heavily involved in the production of bulk active ingredients for a wide range of healthcare products.
-These ingredients are then exported to other Merck facilities where they are formulated into dosage forms.
+The plant is involved in the production of bulk active ingredients for a wide range of healthcare products.
+These are then exported to other Merck facilities where they are formulated into dosage forms.

 The plant can use approximately 600,000 gallons of water a day, which is sourced from the nearby River Suir.
 Waste from the plant is treated in an activated sludge waste treatment system, which removes chemical traces from the sludge before the wastewater can be recycled for future use.